top of page

 I am a theater practitioner based in the UK and the US.

-After more than 25 years as a director, teacher, producer, non-profit leader, administrator, designer, and writer, I've taken some time to refocus my creative energies, earning a research degree at the Royal Central School of Speech & Drama.
-I now teach and supervise MA performance students on a variety of courses in London, and BA acting students in Norwich, while maintaining a directing presence in the US.
+After more than 25 years as a director, teacher, producer, non-profit leader, administrator, designer, and writer, I took some time to refocus my creative energies, earning a research degree at the Royal Central School of Speech & Drama.
+I now teach and supervise MA performance students on a variety of courses in London, and BA acting students in Norwich, while continuing to direct in the UK and US.

 Read my full bio and download my CV below.